-The creation of peasant characters such as George and Lennie are in some way the author’s idea of reliving his tough experience during this time seeing as he was among the migrant workers who search for and did various kinds of odd jobs at farms around Central Valley, California, in a quest to get back on track economically.
+The creation of peasant characters such as George and Lennie are in some way the author’s idea of reliving his tough experience during this time, seeing as he was among the migrant workers who searched for and did various kinds of odd jobs at farms around Central Valley, California, in a quest to get back on track economically.

 The Great Depression and its Impact

 From 1929 to 1940, the United States suffered what was known as the Great Depression, an event that saw its economy hit by an unprecedented decline caused by the collapse of the stock market.

 The event led to millions losing their jobs and source of livelihood and caused ensuing mass migration from badly affected regions, such as Texas and Kansas, to mildly affected ones like California.
 These migrants, of which Steinbeck was part, traveled across the plains of different states in search of jobs that were very few, outnumbered, and unbelievably competitive.

 The historical dust storms which devastated the major parts of midwestern America also had a strong influence on Steinbeck’s ideas for the book ‘Of Mice and Men’.

 While the Great Depression was more of a national catastrophe, the Dust Bowl was regional and specific to certain parts of America, which destroyed large acres of farmlands and caused other agricultural damages.